iOS 14 means big changes for your iPhone screen. Here's how you'll use them

 Your iPhone ($699 at Apple) home screen still looks and functions pretty much the same as it has for the last 13 years, but all that's set to change when iOS 14 -- which debuted Monday at Apple's annual Worldwide Developers Conference -- is released to the public sometime this fall.
-(Developers, however, can download a beta version starting today.)
+(Developers, however, can download a beta version right now.)

 Taking cues from core features Android has had for years, Apple has focused much of the iOS 14 update on making the home screen easier to organize with more customization options, smarter suggestions and leaner, faster app experiences.
 The end result is a mobile operating system that does more to get out of your way, giving you faster, more direct access to the information, products and services you need.